 - Commit to full-time training and employment upon completion

 - Be able to meet physical requirements of employment

 *Veterans who meet eligibility criteria will be given priority.

 Additional Eligibility Requirements: Having a BPI residential installer/weatherization-issued credential OR two years of verifiable construction-related employment in renovation or new construction, HV/AC, lighting or renewable energy OR a bachelor’s or associate’s degree or technical certificate/degree in design, construction or a related field OR a government issued/recognized license as an architect, engineer or construction manager.

 For more information about the Energy Conservation and LEED Certification career training programs at Community College of Philadelphia, email email@example.com.

 Don't miss your opportunity to take advantage of this free Energy Conservation and LEED training.
-The next classes will be held in February, May and July 2014.

 This workforce solution was funded by a grant awarded by the U.S. Department of Labor under the Trade Adjustment Assistance Community College and Career Training (TAACCCT) program.
 The solution was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 This program is funded in whole or in part by the U.S. Department of Labor Employment and Training Administration.